sonatype-nexus-community/nexus-repository-apt/README.md

 and *Moving between repositories (PRO only)*.
 We've also removed the "retain N versions" feature as this conflicts with Cleanup Policies and future work we are doing in that space.

-> We've added support for other core features: *Restore Metadata Task*, *Routing Rules*, *API for Repository creation via Groovy*, *Improved tree browsing* and we've added *help documentation (released with 3.18)*.
+> We've added support for other core features: *Restore Metadata Task*, *API for Repository creation via Groovy*, *Improved tree browsing* and we've added *help documentation (released with 3.18)*.

 Compatibility Matrix: